-Netivot Aliya is a program for English speaking girls who want to do Sherut Leumi in a supportive environment - both girls who made Aliya with their families and girls making Aliya alone.
+Netivot Aliya is a program for English speaking girls who want to do Sherut Leumi in a supportive environment - for girls who made Aliya with their families, girls making Aliya alone, and girls on a volunteer visa.

 We'll help you find your ideal Sherut Leumi placement with Aminadav.
 Live together with other new olot in Kiryat Moshe, Jerusalem.
 Lots of extra resources and tools to help your transition, as well as engaging Torah and life-skills classes, group meals, and optional ulpan.
 Check out the options in our two tracks below!